 Insurance vs Saving Up

-The world is becoming more and more globally connected.
+The world is becoming increasingly globally connected.
 Teams work remotely, and more countries offer easy-to-get residencies and digital nomad visas.
-How to set up life as a digital nomad becomes more complex with more services being provided.
+As more services are provided, setting up life as a digital nomad becomes more complex.

-The aspect of how to set up your healthcare remains a personal decision and there is no one-fits-all solution.
-One question you may ask yourself is if you should pay for health insurance or if you should save up money for medical emergencies.
+How you set up your healthcare remains a personal decision, and there is no one-fits-all solution.
+One question you may ask yourself is whether you should pay for health insurance or save up money for medical emergencies.

 🌱